-Here is another extreme system: Disease treatment is taught, trained and practiced for particular ailments of the human body.
+Here is another extreme system: Disease treatment is taught, trained, and practiced for particular ailments of the human body.
 But does not the mind play a role in the course of diseases?
 Evidence points that it does.
 In fact, since 1948, the World Health Organization has not amended its definition of health as a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
-There has been a surge in interest in mind-body medicine from people and institutions including the National Center for Complementary and Alternative Medicine, Yale University’s Integrative Medicine Curriculum, the Academic Consortium for Integrative Medicine and Health, healthcare systems in Europe and mainstream physicians.
-Then, what if we engender a healthcare system starting from medical education, training and finally leading to a practice that recognizes the inevitable interdependencies of the body, the mind and spirit.
+There has been a surge in interest in mind-body medicine from people and institutions including the National Center for Complementary and Alternative Medicine, Yale University’s Integrative Medicine Curriculum, the Academic Consortium for Integrative Medicine and Health, and healthcare systems in Europe, and mainstream physicians.
+Then, what if we engender a healthcare system starting from medical education, and training and finally leading to a practice that recognizes the inevitable interdependencies of the body, the mind, and spirit.
 That would be an extreme system.

 Each of these extreme systems may seem implausible.
 But there are clear examples of countries and healthcare facilities that borrow elements to various degrees from each of these extreme systems.
 The more they borrow, the higher they seem to be ranking in population health and the lower they seem to be ranking in healthcare expenditure.

 Perhaps extreme systems may become the norm in the future where healthcare expenditure is minimized and population health is maximized.

 Is Your Healthcare System 6P Aware?